 Let us now briefly discuss each of these three results.

 {\bf{i) }} To understand in a qualitative way why the scaling at the percolation point does not coincide with that of standard/isotropic percolation, one could argue as follows.
 When unfavorable external conditions appear, small clusters are very likely to be removed, while large ones, although also affected by poor conditions, can remain connected or divided in smaller-sized clusters.
 When favorable periods return, the latter clusters become more compact and/or are re-merged with others.
 Contrarily, the removed clusters are not able to re-appear from the empty sites, so that empty regions persist.
-As a result of these effects, the active sites in the active phase are strongly correlated and not equivalent to a standard/isotropic percolation process.
-Of course, in order to turn these hand-waving arguments into a more formal proof, one would need to perform some type of renormalization-group calculation, which is far from our scope here.
+As a result of these effects, active sites in the active phase are strongly correlated and not equivalent to a standard/isotropic percolation process.
+Of course, in order to turn these hand-waving arguments into a more formal proof, one would need to perform some type of renormalization-group calculation, which is beyond our scope here.
 However, let us remark, that usually the presence of temporal disorder dramatically affects the universal behavior of well known universality classes \cite{Vojta2015,Alonso} (including the quiescent-active critical point of the contact process, which is dramatically affected by temporal noise \cite{Moreira, Cafiero,TGP}).
 Thus, it does not come as a surprise that our model equipped with temporal disorder differs essentially from standard percolation.
-In any case, a systematic account of this (novel?) critical universality class, establishing all critical exponents and scaling relationships with good accuracy and precision, is left for a future publication.
+In any case, a systematic account of this (novel?) type of scaling, establishing all critical exponents and scaling relationships with good accuracy and precision --and determining whether this really constitutes a robust universality class-- is left for future work.